 Sneak peek: Executive functioning skills activities for preschoolers can help them develop much-needed skills like planning ahead, memory and self-control.
 Understanding how their brains develop can help us foster their skills.

-Perhaps the alternate title for this post should be something like: why your preschooler doesn’t take a coat when it’s cold outside.
-I’ve been around enough of them to know that they often do not follow the directions or precautions you give them, no matter how many times you repeat yourself.
+Perhaps the alternate title for this post should be something like: “why your preschooler doesn’t take a coat when it’s cold outside.”
+I’ve been around young children to know that they often do not follow the directions or precautions you give them, no matter how many times you repeat yourself.
 So why is that?
-Are they just choosing to ignore you?
-Or is there something different about the functioning of their brain that makes it difficult for them to plan ahead?
-New research shows that it probably has a lot more to do with the latter.
+And how can we incorporate executive functioning skills activities into preschoolers’ lives to help them build these skills in a fun way?

-Executive Function Skills in Training
+Executive Function Skills Activities for Preschoolers

 “The good news is what we’re saying to our kids doesn’t go in one ear and out the other, like people might have thought,” said CU-Boulder psychology Professor Yuko Munakata.
 “It also doesn’t go in and then get put into action like it does with adults.
 But rather it goes in and gets stored away for later.”

 Part of the mental skills involved in following instructions and retrieving information is what we call executive functioning skills.
 You’ve probably heard educators talk a lot about this.
 Executive functioning skills like working memory, self-control and attention are crucial to children’s success in school and later in life.

 Executive function skills, however, take years to develop in children.
 As parents we can do things to help our children develop these skills: